IJCAI-DCM/Tutorial/code/README_code.md

 ##### 3. Use case for normative CMC priors:
 - to showcase how the CMC priors can be used (and generalise), we included a tutorial for the mismatch negativity paradigm > please see details in the MEG folder
-- this illustrates how priors can be assigned to offer an informed alternative to naive priors, and how they can improve model evidence and potentially interpretability
+- this illustrates how priors can be assigned to offer an informed alternative to naive priors, and how they can improve model evidence and interpretability